Tactical Vests

 Soft Armor Comparison

-A comparison between : Standard , Flexcore & Anti Stab Vests:
+A comparison between : Standard , Flexcore , & Anti-Stab Vests:

-Flexcore Panel provides Level IIIA protection, utilizing a proprietary technology, Aramid Flexcore™, which is ultra-flexible and lightweight.
-It is only 0.23” (5.8mm) thin, thinner than an average smartphone, and stops multiple .44 Magnum rounds.
-The armor panels are also made in USA.
+Flexcore Soft Armor provides Level IIIA protection while being ultra-flexible and lightweight, utilizing a proprietary technology called Aramid Flexcore™.
+It is only 0.23” (5.8mm) thick, thinner than an average smartphone, and still stops multiple .44 Magnum rounds.
+Tested at an independent laboratory to meet NIJ.06 standards and made in the USA.

 LETS TALK BODY ARMOR